Halloween: Around the world

 All Souls Day is a religious event in Italy, where people remember their loved ones, but people on the island of Sardinia have celebrated Halloween for centuries carving pumpkins.
 The locals call them "Concas de Mortu", which means "heads of the dead".

 Obon in Japan is a Buddhist festival that lasts three days and its start date varies from mid-July to mid-August.
-It honors the spirits of local ancestors with pilgrimages to tombs and places associated with the history of a family, and also includes a series of ceremonial dances as part of the festivities.
+It honours the spirits of local ancestors with pilgrimages to tombs and places associated with the history of a family, and also includes a series of ceremonial dances as part of the festivities.